hauva69/pgn4web/trunk/chrome-extension/README.txt

 the page action for the chessboard pages needs to be forced since the webRequest API does not see events for chrome-extension://* http://crbug.com/92395
+Verify removing the code forcing the page action on chess-games-viewer.html

 background.html and manifest.json match pattern definition:
 because of how match patterns can be defined, some URLs might be identified